debtelford/Data_Analysis_Portfolio/README.md

 ## About

 This repository illustrates a selection of my data analysis projects.
-My background spans accounting and exercise science, where I built a strong foundation in data analysis, reporting, and statistical reasoning.
+My background spans accounting and research, where I built a strong foundation in data analysis, reporting, and statistical reasoning.
 I completed a PhD in Exercise Science (2025), using R to integrate and analyse accelerometry and questionnaire data to understand how adolescents sleep, sit, stand, and move throughout the 24-hour day, and how these behaviours relate to health and wellbeing.

-I’m now applying these analytical skills across new tools and contexts, with a particular interest in health, wellbeing, and social data.
+I’m now applying these analytical skills across new tools and contexts.
 This repo is a space to share work-in-progress, explore new methods, and demonstrate my approach to data-driven problem-solving.